COMPREHENSIVE

 How Do I Know If I Need Digestive Enzymes or HCL?

-If hydrochloric acid (HCL) support is needed, the symptoms would typically be belching/burping/bloating, sense of fullness during or after meals, offensive breath, difficulty digesting protein (feeling of the food being stuck) and/or heartburn symptoms.
+If hydrochloric acid (HCL) support is needed, the symptoms would typically be belching/burping/gassy sense of fullness during or after meals, offensive breath, difficulty digesting protein (feeling of the food being stuck) and/or heartburn symptoms.

 The reason it's so important to have proper digestive enzyme and HCL support is because your food needs to be broken down into its most simple elements in order to absorb everything properly.
 Without this process, we don’t have optimal absorption of our vitamins, minerals,